 The Local newsletter is your free, daily guide to life in Colorado.
 For locals, by locals.
 Sign up today!

 Local culinary pros have made this weekend ritual more fun—and delicious—than ever before.
-From the tastiest fried chicken to the fluffiest pancakes, here are our picks for the best brunch fare in the Denver metro area.
+From the tastiest fried chicken to the fluffiest pancakes, here, in no particular order, are our picks for the best brunch fare in the Denver metro area.

 Apple Blossom | Downtown

-The abundance of excellent choices on the menu at Apple Blossom inside the Hyatt Centric Downtown Denver—from chicken confit poutine to burrata on toast—make it difficult to settle on what to order.
+The abundance of excellent choices on the menu at Apple Blossom inside the Hyatt Centric Downtown Denver—from corned lamb shank hash to a croque madame—make it difficult to settle on what to order.
 But skipping the buttermilk pancake is a crime.
 To make the beloved breakfast classic, executive chef Russ Fox cooks the vanilla-infused batter in individual skillets with plenty of butter on top of the stove and in the oven.
 The resulting masterpiece is the fluffiest, crispiest pancake you can get in Denver.
-Add the seared foie gras for an extra-indulgent topper.
+Add the smoked duck ham for an extra-indulgent topper.
 822 18th St.